RLocator: Reinforcement Learning for Bug Localization: RLocator: Reinforcement Learning for Bug Localization

 In Equations~\ref{eq:reward_1} and ~\ref{eq:reward_2}, $t$ is the timestamp, $S$ is State and $A$ is Action.
 Mean reciprocal rank (MRR) measures the average reciprocal rank of all the relevant files.
 In Equation~\ref{eq:reward_1}, $\frac{file\; relevance}{\log_2 (t+1)}$ represents the MRR.
 The use of a logarithmic function in the equation is motivated by previous studies~\cite{Haarnoja2018, Wang2019}, which found that it leads to a stable loss.
 When the relevant files are ranked higher, the average precision tends to be higher.
 To encourage the reinforcement learning system to rank relevant files higher, we introduce a punishment mechanism if there is a greater distance between two relevant files.
 By imposing this punishment on the agent, we incentivize it to prioritize relevant files in higher ranks, which in turn contributes to the Mean Average Precision (MAP).

 We illustrate the reward functions with an example below.
 Presuming that the process reaches State $S_6$ and the currently picked concatenated embeddings are $E_1, E_2, E_3, E_4, E_5, E_6$ and their relevancy to the bug report is $\langle 0, 0, 1, 0, 1, 1\rangle$.
 This means that these embeddings (or files) ranked in the $3^{rd}$, $5^{th}$, and $6^{th}$ positions are relevant to the bug report.
 The position of the relevant files are $\langle 3, 5, 6 \rangle$, and the distance between them is $\langle 1, 0 \rangle$.
 Hence, $distance(S_6) = Avg. \langle 1, 0 \rangle = 0.5$.
 If the agent picks a new relevant file, we reward the agent $M$ times the reciprocal rank of the file divided by the distance between the already picked related files.
 In our example, the last picked file, $E_6$'s relevancy is $1$.
 Thus, we have the following values for Equation~\ref{eq:reward_1}: $distance(S_6) = 0.5$; $\log_2 (6 + 1) = 2.8074$; $file\; relevance = 1$.
 Note that $M$ is a hyper-parameter.
 We find that three as the value of M results in the highest reward for our RL model.
 We identify the best value for $M$ by experimenting with different values (1, 3, 6, and 9).
 Figure~\ref{fig:effect_m} shows the resulting reward-episode graph using different values of $M$.
 Hence, given $M=3$, the value of the reward function will be $\Re(S,A) = \frac{3 * 1}{2.8074 * 0.5} = 2.14$.
 The reward can vary between $M$ to $\sim$ 0.
 A higher value of the reward function indicates a better action of the model.
 Finally, in the case of optimal ranking, the $distance(S)$ will be zero.
 We handle this case by assigning a value of $1$ for $distance(S)$.
+Even though we are using MRR and MAP as optimization goals we do not require labeled data.
+Instead, it learns from developers' feedback.
+It presents a limited set of files to the developer, seeking their feedback.
+If a developer deems a specific file as relevant, they can click on it.
+This click feedback signifies the file's relevance within the set.
+RLocator leverages this input at Equation~\ref{eq:reward_1} and learns the process of bug localization.
+Incorporating developers' feedback may cause some inconvenience.
+However, all machine learning models are prone to data drift~\cite{Rabinovich_2023, Islam_2021,Aljedaani_2018}, where initial training data no longer matches current data, leading to declining performance.
+RLocator addresses this by continuously updating its learning based on developers' feedback.\\ We limit the number of actions to 31 in RLocator.
+Since the number of states equals the number of actions, we also limit the number of states to 31.
+The prediction space of a reinforcement learning agent cannot be variable, and the number of source code files is variable.
+Thus, we must fix the number of actions, $k$, to a manageable number that fits in memory.
+We use an Nvidia V100 16 GB GPU and found that with more than 31 actions, training scripts fail due to out-of-memory errors.
+Therefore, we set $K=31$ to keep the state size under control.
+As mentioned in Section~\ref{sec: identification_of_unrankable_data}, we select the top 31 relevant source code files from ES and pass them to RLocator, ensuring the number of states and files remains the same.